uc-cdis/gen3.org/gen3/docs/gen3-resources/user-guide/search.md

 Users with “read” access to a project can export entire structured metadata records by sending requests to the API.
 Single records can be exported or all records in a specific node of a project can be retrieved.
 For more information, see the [documentation on using the API][API documentation].

 #### The Gen3 SDK
 To make sending requests to the Gen3 APIs easier, the bioinformatics team at the Center for Translational Data Science (CTDS) at University of Chicago has put together a basic Python SDK (software development kit) to help users interact with the Gen3 APIs.
+It also exposes a Command Line Interface (CLI), which covers a lot of data ingestion support and doesn't require the user to write python.

 The SDK is essentially a collection of Python wrapper functions for sending requests to the API.
 It is open source and can be found on [Github][Gen3 SDK GitHub pg].
 Thorough documentation for the SDK can be found in the GitHub repository [documentation page][SDK doc pg].